Spaceflight osteopenia: Cause

 Bone remodels in response to stress in order to maintain constant strain energy per bone mass throughout.
 To do this, it grows more dense in areas experiencing high stress, while resorbing density in areas experiencing low stress.
-On Mars, where gravity is about one-third that of earth, the gravitational forces acting on astronauts' bodies would be much lower, causing bones to decrease in mass and density.
+For example, on Mars, where gravity is about one-third that of earth, the gravitational forces acting on astronauts' bodies would be much lower, causing bones to decrease in mass and density.

 Average bone loss of 1–2% was recorded in astronauts on Mir each month.
 This is in comparison to 1–1.5% bone loss in the elderly per year, and 2–3% in postmenopausal women.

 Countermeasures

 Since Gemini, exercise has been tried as a way of preventing bone loss, but it has not been shown to be successful.
 This may be in part due to lack of adequately designed studies (no controlled study had been done as of 2005, either in space or using bedrest as an attempt to simulate conditions which lead to bone loss).
 It is not known whether a different exercise regiment (perhaps including larger loads than past ones) would be effective.

+Bone is difficult to regain once it is lost.
+Data from immobilization studies and from patients with spinal cord injuries support this.
+Spaceflight data suggest this as well.
+This suggests that bone loss prevention over postflight bone recovery is an important factor in countermeasure success.

 Increasing dietary calcium and vitamin D is a standard countermeasure for osteoporosis.
 Clay is reportedly used by NASA for retaining calcium.

 A variety of drug remedies currently used or proposed for osteoporosis may work for spaceflight, including hormone therapy (estrogen or progestin), selective estrogen receptor modulators, bisphosphonates, teriparatide, and others.
 Whether they can provide the same benefits for spaceflight as they do for osteoporosis is not yet known.